Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

    - **Write Custom Checks when your rules apply to multiple conversations**

      - Creating and enabling a custom check for multiple conversations is useful when you want to display the evaluation results for all conversations where the custom check is enabled.
      - *Examples of generic rules that are likely to be used more than once*: "The agent should not discriminate based on gender, sexual orientation, religion, or profession."
-"The bot should answer in English."
+"The agent should answer in English."

 Groundedness Check
 --------------------

-Check whether all information from the bot's answer is present in the given context without contradiction.
+Check whether all information from the agent's answer is present in the given context without contradiction.
 Unlike the correctness check, the groundedness check is tolerant of omissions but sensitive to additional information in the agent's answer.
 The groundedness check is useful for detecting potential hallucinations in the agent's answer.

 .. admonition:: Example